anomaly/prestans-docs/source/handlers.rst

 This section deals with Exceptions that prestans expects you to use to raise meaningful REST error messages.
 These are generally caused by the client sending you an inappropriate e.g the logged in user is not allowed to access or update an entity, or something simply not being found on the persistent data store.

-.. note:: `PEP 008 <http://www.python.org/dev/peps/pep-0008/#exception-names>`_ recommends that Exceptions that are errors should end with the Error suffix.
+.. note:: :pep:`008` recommends that Exceptions that are errors should end with the Error suffix.

 You do not have to raise exceptions for request and response data validation.
 If the data does not match the rules defined by your models, parameter sets or attribute filters, it's prestans' responsibility to graceful fail and respond back to the client.